amichne/kapture/README.md

 ```

 **Inputs**
-- `PARENT-ID`: Required Jira ticket key for the parent story/epic.
+- `PARENT-ID`: Required Jira task key for the parent story/epic.
 - `subtask-title`: Optional summary for the new subtask.
 Defaults to Jira template if omitted.

 **Outputs**